TaygaHoshi/tt-project/Branches/Secondary/Secondary - Elemental Magic.md

 **Execution Time:** Action
 **Cost:** 2 energy
 **Range:** 5 meters
-**Duration:** 1 hit
+**Duration:** (2 + C/2) hits
 **Effect**
 	(Projectile)
 	This spell's precision roll is against Constitution.
 	Your target is slashed with a wave of fire, which applies burning and bleeding for the duration.
-If the target is already burning or bleeding, their durations are extended by this technique's duration.

 ## Unsteady Ground
 **Category:**  Utility